quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week5.md

 - 5:00  PM: Done the changes but not able to set UV scale !!!!
 Stuck.
 - 7:00  PM: Commit done.
 PR #88 updated.
 Still not able to bypass cyclic dependency and not able to implement the feature in correct way. (**#57**)
 - 7:40  PM: Commit done.
 PR #84 updated.
 Changed the key to `Alt` and removed event listeners on `Brush.clean()`. (**#56**)
+- 8:30  PM: Trying to figure out a way to bypass cyclic dependency in `MaterialPreview.svelte`.
+- 9:00  PM: Done with the weekly review call.
+Signing out.